yusx-swapp/GNN-RL-Model-Compression/README.md

 with high compression ratios, the accuracy drops considerably without fine-tuning (in some cases, the pruned model without fine-tuning has less than 1% validation accuracy).
 We highly recommend that you decompose the pruning into several stages.
-For instance, to obtain a 49% FLOPs model, prune the target DNN two times, each with 70% FLOPs constraint~(i.e., 70% FLOPs times 70% FLOPs = 49% FLOPs).
+For instance, to obtain a 49% FLOPs model, prune the target DNN two times, each with 70% FLOPs constraint (i.e., 70% FLOPs * 70% FLOPs = 49% FLOPs).

 If you have enough GPU resources, we also recommend you enable fine-tuning process on each RL search episode to ensure that the GNN-RL gets a valuable reward.